mhwelander/graphql-cursor-pagination-tutorial/README.md

 ## 2. Create a PostgreSQL database

+This tutorial uses a PostgreSQL database to store a list of Magic the Gathering playing cards.
 In this section you will:

-1. Create a PostgreSQL database with a single table named Card
+* Create a PostgreSQL database with a single table named Card
-2. Populate the Card table with sample data
+* Populate the Card table with sample data

-To create a PostgreSQL database:
+To create and popoulate a PostgreSQL database:

 1. Log in to pgAdmin.
 2. Right-click on the **Servers** > **PostgreSQL** > **Databases** node and click **Create** > **Database**...